dousamichal0807/mdchat/serverconf/README.md

 ### `nickname-ban`

-Bans nicknames using given regular expression.
-This should used to filter users with inappropriate nicknames.
+This option is for banning nicknames using given regular expression.
+This should be used to filter users with inappropriate nicknames.
 Using this option is highly recommended.
 To allow only specific format of nickname use the regex negation operator `(?!an_expression_here)`.

 ```
 nickname-ban <regex-string>